HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 toc_label: "Technical writing"
 ---

-I'm often asked "what does a technical writer do?"
-I usually respond by describing where I work, the goals of my projects, the kind of work they entail, and how I spend my time.
+I'm often asked "what does a technical writer do?" and I usually respond by describing where I work, the goals of my projects, the kind of work they entail, and how I spend my time.
 But when I was asked to spend an hour discussing technical writing with a group of university students participating in Google's [Tech Exchange](https://buildyourfuture.withgoogle.com/programs/tech-exchange) program, I thought it might be time to put a little more thought into it and write it down.
-Honestly, this article has been percolating in my mind for a while.
+Honestly, this article has been percolating in my mind for quite some time.

+These are my thoughts and opinions based on my years of experience as a tech writer.
+Other writers are going to have different experiences and opinions, which I recommend that you search out and read to give you a well-rounded understanding of the discipline.

 # Bio

-When I attend or listen to a presentation, I'm always interested to know more about the speaker and, perhaps more importantly, whether I should trust the information and opinions they're presenting.
-Since this post is based on a presentation I gave to university students, I'm including my brief biography here.
+When I attend or listen to a presentation, I'm always interested to know more about the speaker and enjoy hearing a bit about their experiences.
+Since this article is based on a presentation I gave to university students, I'm including my biography slide with a few more details, including personal interests.

 As of this writing (June 2023), I have seven years experience as a technical writer, and sixteen years before that as a systems engineer, team lead, software engineer (developer), and software tester.
-Check out the following image for a few more details, including personal interests.
+My bachelors degree is in Accounting, which I practiced for a few years before realizing it wasn't for me and switched to the information technology (IT) field—this was inspired by my brother who had recently left the U.S. Navy and began his career in IT.

 <figure style="width: 400px" class="align-center">
   <a href="/images/DayInLifeOfTW-slide01.png">